Chen-Yulin/Besiege-Modern-Docs-Src/docs/logic-units/PACKER.md

 There's one output port `o1`, with type of `package`.

 ## Function
+Once (one of) the four input signals changed, the output `package` is updated.
 The output `package` is in the form of \{`i1`, `i2`, `i3`, `i4`\}.